peterjc/thapbi-pict/docs/examples/great_lakes/edit_graph.rst

 The sequence :ref:`edit_graph` is very useful for understanding what came off the sequencer - although you may need to play with the thresholds to find a sweet spot for hiding the noise.
-Using ``run.sh`` you will get large noisy XGMML files from running the pipeline at minimum abundance 10, but also graphs using the default minimum abundance of 100, filenames ``SPH16S.edit-graph.a100.xgmml`` and ``MOL16S.edit-graph.a100.xgmml``, and graphs for the mock community samples alone.
+Using ``run.sh`` calls the pipeline with a minimum abundance 10, which would give large noisy edit graphs.
+Instead, we build them using a minimum abundance of 100, giving files ``SPH16S.edit-graph.a100.xgmml`` and ``MOL16S.edit-graph.a100.xgmml``, and additional graphs for the mock community samples alone.

 My main conclusion from the figures below is that the THAPBI PICT default ``onebp`` classifier is reasonable for these mock communities markers.